tedmoore/schelp2/docs/Reference/Conditional-Execution.md

 ## Audio Control Structures: Do not use .if etc. in Synths!
 The control structures discussed here is intended for use in sclang (i.e., language/client), not in scsynth (i.e., server).
 Use of .if in signal processing contexts may appear to work in simple cases but is **not advised**.
 Intead, use [Select](../Classes/Select.md) or [SelectX](../Classes/SelectX.md) and related classes.
-Also see [UserFAQ#SynthDef Issues](../Guides/UserFAQ.md#synthdef-issues) for more details.
+Also see [UserFAQ / SynthDef Issues ](../Guides/UserFAQ.md#synthdef-issues) for more details.

 The following code runs (does not produce an error), but is **not good usage**, because it is not very obvious what is going on: